 Have you ever made hamantashen before?
 Trying to perfect the shape and keep the filling in might seem daunting, but I’m going to break it down for you with step-by-step pictures to make it easier.

 First, gather your ingredients.
-My recipe is dairy, but if you need pareve hamantashen, replace the cream cheese with an extra 2 tablespoons of juice and an extra 2 tablespoons of oil.
+My recipe is dairy, but if you need pareve hamantashen, you can use non-dairy cream cheese, such as Toffutti.
 It will still be delicious—I can vouch for it.